Dr Ben Hoffmann is researching strategies to manage invasive pest ants.

 Dr Ben Hoffmann: applied ant ecology in northern Australia

-Dr Ben Hoffmann's research focuses on the invasive ecology and management of pest ants, and the disturbance ecology of native ant communities and their use as bio-indicators in land management.
+Ant ecologist Dr Ben Hoffmann's research focuses on the invasive ecology and management of pest ants, the disturbance ecology of native ant communities and the use of ants as bio-indicators for sustainable land management

 "CSIRO is collaborating with many local and regional organisations to effectively manage invasive ant incursions, especially on Indigenous lands."